bhargavdevopsaws/AWS_Tasks/aws-connection.md

 Configure AWS CLI Credentials:
 Use the AWS CLI to configure your credentials.
 Open a terminal and run:

-aws configure

-It will prompt you to enter your AWS Access Key ID, Secret Access Key, default region, and default output format.
+aws configure: It will prompt you to enter your AWS Access Key ID, Secret Access Key, default region, and default output format.
 Enter the credentials you obtained in the previous step.